0xrawsec/whids/README.md

 understand why a rule has triggered.

-With the democratisation of Sysmon, this tools is perfect to quickly build hunting rules or rules to monitoring things of interest happening on your machine(s).
+With the democratisation of Sysmon, this tools is perfect to quickly build hunting rules or simply monitoring rules to screen things of interest happening on your machine(s).
 With WHIDS you don't have to bother with an over complicated Sysmon configuration which often turns to the nightmare when you want to be very specific.The simplest thing is just to enable all the logging